blaenk/blaenk.github.io/provider/notes/rust.markdown

 toc: left
 ---

 I took a shot at [learning Go] recently and I found its simplicity to be refreshing.
-However, after having tasted the simplicity of concurrency in Haskell and being familiar with good software design practice, something rubs me the wrong way about how prevalent the use of globals is and the direct use of classic concurrency primitives like mutexes on shared memory.
-Go does have channels builtin with syntax specifically for reading and writing them.
-However, I do feel there was a missed opportunity in innovating in this area.
+I do like the language, but I found myself reinventing too many wheels that Go didn't have built-in for sake of simplicity.
+I found that the simplicity the language strives for sometimes comes at the expense of the developer, for no particularly worthwhile benefit.
+Contrast this to Haskell, for example, where it might take time to ensure that everything is correct to even compile, but the process is worthwhile because it provides certain correctness guarantees about the program.

 My main resources are the [tutorial] and [manual].
 As usual, oftentimes some things will be directly from the source, with my commentary surrounding it.